 It has happened before, and it will happen again.
 The agreement within which we collectively engage – the idea of a nation, and of the greater civilization – is a transient one.
 Civilizations rise and fall as a great and unstoppable tide.
 Are we ready for massive change?

-Our work is to be personally responsible for our physical, psychological and emotional wellbeing, in order to functionally and adequately discern, be informed about, and educated enough to determine whether perceived and conceived threats are genuine (the vast majority are not, and provably so).
-Furthermore, we cannot be resilient without a strong body, so it is essential to maintain optimal health.
+Our work is to be personally responsible for our physical, psychological, spiritual, and emotional wellbeing.
+We need to be resilient in order to functionally and adequately discern, be informed about, and educated enough to determine whether perceived and conceived threats are genuine (the vast majority are not, and provably so).

 Our challenge is to heed the call to conscious action, whatever that may mean to us, and to better listen to and understand the natural world.
 There are no lies in nature.